The Economics of Social Data: Implications for Consumer Privacy

-However, there are at least two reasons why the equilibrium outcome under these stronger commitment assumptions fails to capture the role of large online platforms.
-First, while there are examples in which consumers pay a positive price to access tailored, non-sponsored recommendations, data intermediaries choose to monetize the producers' side of their platform much more frequently.
-Second, the socially efficient policy is always profitable but it need not maximize the intermediary's profits.
-Perhaps the best example of the latter result is the case of perfectly correlated fundamentals and arbitrarily precise signals.
+However, the equilibrium outcome under these stronger commitment assumptions fails to capture the role of large online platforms.
+Even though there are examples in which consumers pay a positive price to access tailored, non-sponsored recommendations, data intermediaries choose to monetize the producers' side of their platform much more frequently.
+Moreover, the socially efficient policy need not maximize the intermediary's profits.
+For example, if fundamentals are perfectly correlated and signals are arbitrarily precise, the intermediary's profits from the first-best policy are nil.
+Under these conditions, an intermediary with commitment (or even an intermediary who sells its own products) would not monetize their information by selling it to consumers\textbf{.}

-It is beyond the scope of this paper to characterize the optimal commitment policy for any initial data structure, but the data externality clearly remains a key driver of the equilibrium allocation of information even under stronger commitment assumptions.
+It is beyond the scope of this article to characterize the optimal commitment policy for any initial data structure, but the data externality clearly remains a key driver of the equilibrium allocation of information even under stronger commitment assumptions.